-- o Those living with domestic abuse or intra-familial abuse in their histories - o Young people in care - o Those who have experienced bereavement through the loss of a parent, sibling or friend - o Black and minority ethnic children are under identified as victims but are over identified as perpetrators - There is recognition of the gendered nature of peer on peer / child on child abuse; it is more likely that girls will be victims and boys perpetrators.
-However both girls and boys can experience peer on peer / child on child abuse but they are likely to experience it differently i.e. girls being sexually touched/assaulted or boys being subject to homophobic taunts/initiation/hazing (rituals and other activities involving harassment, abuse or humiliation used as a way of initiating a person into a group). - It is influenced by the nature of the environments in which children/young people spend their time home, school, peer group and community - and is built upon notions of power and consent.
-Power imbalances related to gender, social status within a group, intellectual ability, economic wealth, social marginalisation etc, can all be used to exert power over a peer. - Peer on peer / child on child abuse involves someone who abuses a 'vulnerability' or power imbalance to harm another, and has the opportunity or is in an environment where this is possible. - While perpetrators of peer on peer / child on child abuse pose a risk to others they are often victims of abuse themselves.
+- It can affect any child/young person, sometimes vulnerable children are targeted.
+For example: - o Those living with domestic abuse or intra-familial abuse in their histories - o Young people in care - o Those who have experienced bereavement through the loss of a parent, sibling or friend - o Black and minority ethnic children are under identified as victims but are over identified as perpetrators - There is recognition of the gendered nature of peer on peer / child on child abuse; it is more likely that girls will be victims and boys perpetrators.
+However both girls and boys can experience peer on peer / child on child abuse but they are likely to experience it differently i.e. girls being sexually touched/assaulted or boys being subject to homophobic taunts/initiation/hazing (rituals and other activities involving harassment, abuse or humiliation used as a way of initiating a person into a group). - It is influenced by the nature of the environments in which children/young people spend their time home, school, peer group and community and is built upon notions of power and consent.
+Power imbalances related to gender, social status within a group, intellectual ability, economic wealth, social marginalisation etc, can all be used to exert power over a peer. - Child on child abuse involves someone who abuses a 'vulnerability' or power imbalance to harm another, and has the opportunity or is in an environment where this is possible. - While perpetrators of child on child abuse pose a risk to others they are often victims of abuse themselves.